-When she's not at work, Sara can be found playing her clarinet with the Woodinville Community Band, bari sax with a community big band, or the video game band Harder than Contra, playing D&D, gardening, cooking tasty food, and schlepping her two teenagers to bassoon lessons and cyclo-cross races.
+When she's not at work, Sara can be found playing her clarinet with the Woodinville Community Band, bari sax with a community big band, playing D&D, gardening, cooking tasty food, and schlepping her teenagers all over town.

 After relocating to the Seattle area to attend instrument repair school, Vinnie has since worked for Oberloh Woodwind & Brassworks, Seattle Sound Repair, and Kennelly Keys Music.
 He is skilled in all aspects of brass repair, from machining custom parts to day-to-day maintenance and most everything in between.
 Just don't ask him to play the saxophone (for everyone's sake).

-A native of Etna, CA, Vinnie comes from a long line of "make something from nothing"-style professional craftsmen, and has always been the go-to guy for everyone around him needing help.
+A native of Etna, CA, Vinnie comes from a long line of "make something from nothing"-style professional craftspeople, and has always been the go-to guy for everyone around him needing help.
 A lifelong musician and trombone player, Vinnie combines his tinkering skills with his love of brass instruments in order to make your horn as good as you want it to be.

 When he's not at work, Vinnie can be found working on other people's fix-it projects, playing his bass trombone with Critical Mass Big Band (and whoever else will have him, and playing RPGs with his friends.
 Roll for initiative!